3-manifolds/PLink/doc_source/index.rst

 or links, of course, but also include graphs which may arise as the singular set of a 3-dimensional orbifold.

-If we define a *filament* to be a maximal subset of the graph which is homeomorphic to a 1-manifold, then the graph decomposes as a union of filaments, where two filaments can meet only in one or two vertices which are boundary points of the filaments, and isolated vertices.
-The 1-dimensional filaments are oriented, so they have a specified meridan, and arecdrawn with an arrow head showing he orientation.
-Distinct filaments are shown in different colors.
+If we define a *filament* to be a maximal subset of the graph which is homeomorphic to a 1-manifold, then the graph decomposes as a union of filaments, where two filaments can meet only in one or two vertices which are boundary points of both filaments.
+The filaments are oriented, so they have a specified meridian; the linear segments in the diagram (which are called *arrows*) are drawn with an arrowhead which shows the orientation.
+Distinct filaments are drawn in different colors.

 ..  image:: plink-action.png